NiceColors/NiceColors/README.md

 ### 🔭 2020 Goal
-learning data structures and algorithms recently becauese I am preparing for postgraduate entry.
+learning data structures and algorithms recently

 ### ☕ Get In Touch